rakkatak/webcam-capture-javafx-service/README.md

 - The web UI currently does not allow you to create a movie and upload without leaving the interface
 ### Safe Arrival
 - Showing a the classroom
-- Potentially providing a number of faces recognized in the image

 ## Personal Research
 # JavaFX